MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

 .. note::

     **Computational Resources**: Metagenomic assembly requires a lot of memory (usually > 100 Gb).
-    You can use multiple threads (16-32) to speed up the assembly
+    You can use multiple threads (16-32) to speed up the assembly.

 3. The metagenomic contigs generated in step 2 can now be used to build and/or profile :ref:`Gene Catalogs` or to construct :ref:`MAGs`.